Steps to getting married

 Getting married: Step 1

-Your first step to getting married in Australia is to lock in a date!
+Your first step in organising your wedding ceremony is to lock in a date!

 If I am, I would love to schedule in a time to meet with you and your partner to discuss all your requirements and options in detail.